primus/primus/README.md

 **Please keep in mind that the browser client will always use our fixes.**

 **Note: Primus will never support Socket.IO 1.0.
-As it's just an abstraction build upon Engine.IO so it makes more sense to use Engine.IO in Primus directly.
+As it's just an abstraction built upon Engine.IO so it makes more sense to use Engine.IO in Primus directly.
 Socket.IO 0.9.x will be supported as it uses a completely different transport system.**